 Easy homemade salmon chowder recipe

-Check out this recipe and let me know how it was!
+Check out this recipe from Damn Delicious and let me know how it was!
 You and I both know that eating healthy is key, so finding new foods to mix into the diet is always fun.

 Soccer players need to eat healthy foods